-We are nearing the time of year when we make lists of all the things we have resolved to change and which 2/3 of us will fizzle on within the first month.
+We are nearing the time of year when we make lists of all the things we have resolved to change (and which two-thirds of us will fizzle out on within the first month).

 1. Get Enough Sleep

 Sleep is a non-negotiable for health.
-Sleep helps the body restore and heal, is vital for hormone production, improves mood, aids weight loss and more.
+(Some sleep experts say it is even more important than diet and exercise combined!)
+Sleep helps the body restore and heal, is vital for hormone production, improves mood, aids weight loss, and more.
 In short, if you aren’t sleeping, you aren’t healthy.

 Sleep is also free and this is a pretty simple change to make if you commit to it.
 Granted, some people do have trouble falling or staying asleep, but there are often simple remedies to help with this as well.